BookStackApp/website/content/blog/bookstack-release-v22-07.md

 +++

-For July we have what could be considered a "stepping-stone" release since it marks the start of some underlying permission system changes while bundling in a rich set of system enhancements & minor features.
+For July we have what could be considered a "stepping-stone" release since it marks the start of some underlying permission system changes but it does bundle in a rich set of system enhancements & minor features.
 Let's jump right in.

 * [Update instructions](https://www.bookstackapp.com/docs/admin/updates)
 * [GitHub release page](https://github.com/BookStackApp/BookStack/releases/tag/v22.07)